cloudsailor/spree_comments/README.md

 Spree Comments
 ==============

+* It only supports Spree 4.4, Rails 6.1, Ruby 3.0.2, not tested on other versions.

-Spree Comments is an extension for Spree to allow commenting on different models via the admin ui and currently supports Orders & Shipments.
+Spree Comments is an extension for Spree to allow commenting Orders in admin ui.

-Spree Comments also supports optional comment Types which can be defined per comment-able object (i.e. Order, Shipment, etc) via the admin Configuration tab.
+Spree Comments supports comment Types which can be defined per comment-able via the admin Configuration tab.

-This is based on a fork / rename of jderrett/spree-order-comments and is now an officially supported extension.
+This is based on a fork / rename of spree-contrib/spree_comments.

 Notes: